 It hasn't taken long for Gary Stewart to right the ship that is Stevenson basketball and set it on a course toward long-term prosperity.
-If his first three seasons are any indication, then the Mustangs could be headed for national prominence.
+If his first four seasons are any indication, then the Mustangs could be headed for national prominence.

 Named the second head men’s basketball coach in school history on June 28, 2011, Stewart wasted little time in making an immediate impact.
 The California native quickly made himself at home on the east coast by leading the Mustangs to victories over opponents from six different states (Delaware, Maryland, Massachusetts, New York, Pennsylvania and Virginia).
 The biggest 2011-12-season highlight came on February 8, 2011 when, Stevenson beat NCAA tournament bound York College and legendary Coach, Jeff Gamber 75-70.